just-buildsystem/justbuild/doc/concepts/symlinks.md

    tree output of an action, and
  - explicitly in the rule language from a string through a new `SYMLINK` constructor function.

+While existing as separate artifacts in order to properly stage them, (relative non-upwards) symbolic links are, in many aspects, simple files with elevated permissions.
+As such, they locally use the existing file CAS.
+Remotely, the existing execution protocol already allows the handling of symbolic links via corresponding Protobuf messages, therefore no extensions are needed.